Skip to main content

 How do I know if taxes are being remitted on my behalf?

-This depends on your Merchant of Record setup, the jurisdiction, and the tax type involved.
+Tax handling depends on your Merchant of Record setup, jurisdiction, and the specific tax involved.

-Does switching to the Vrbo Partner integration change my tax obligations?
+Does upgrading from Vrbo Legacy to the Vrbo Partner Connection change my tax obligations?

 Should I consult a tax professional?